Harnessing the adoption of Python to build a winning team

-- Could work for File Operations in memory when source files are few MBs
+Could work for File Operations in memory when source files are few a MBs

-As we were assessing adopting a new language, Community Support both within Capital One and without was a key for us.
-We wanted a language which was well supported by an active open source community that:
+As we assessed adopting a new language, Community Support within Capital One and without was a key for us.
+We wanted a language that was well supported by an active open source community that:

 Like any other programming language, we started by defining our source of truth for standards.
 We went with PEP8 which is the standard that defines Coding Style Guides for Python.